 If you’d rather stay out in the garden and not have to enter the kitchen when whipping up an al fresco banquet, the Landmann Fryton might just be the BBQ you’re looking for.

 The three-burner Genesis II EX-335 GBS comes with a tranche of smart tech that monitors your cooking using the Weber Connect app.
 It’s a great system for novice chefs and for those who would rather not be manacled to the grill.

 The Genesis II is equipped with three main gas burners, a Sear Station burner sandwiched between the two right-hand burners, and a side burner for boiling stuff and warming sauces.
 Its heavy-duty 68cm x 48cm porcelain-enamelled cast iron grill grate provides ample space for up to 10 guests and can also be used with a range of accessories from Weber’s Gourmet BBQ System.
 For night-time use, it comes with bright red back-lit burner knobs and a clever clip-on LED grill lamp that automatically switches on when you raise the lid.

 If you’re a big entertainer who hates having to stand by the grill while everyone else is shooting the breeze, then consider this premium bells-and-whistles model.

-To see how the EX-335 compares to Char-Broil Pro 2, check out T3's Weber Genesis II EX-335 GBS Smart Barbecue vs Char-Broil Professional Pro S2 comparison feature.
+To see how the EX-335 compares to Char-Broil Pro 2, check out our Weber Genesis II EX-335 GBS Smart Barbecue vs Char-Broil Professional Pro S2 (opens in new tab) comparison feature.